EnterpriseExperience/MicUpSource/README.md

 [NOW HAS OP ABUSE FEATURES!]

-[GOING TO BE A HUGE SCRIPT HUB SOON!
-INCLUDING GAMES LIKE: NEIGHBORS!]

-[BYPASSES ARE WORKING, AND NEW BYPASSES ARE NOW IN THE SCRIPT TO!]

 [SUPPORTS EVERY EXECUTOR!]
 [OFFICIALLY!]

 [FE FEATURES AND CLIENT FEATURES (FUN FOR ALL!)]

 [HAS AN AUTOMATIC SYSTEM FOR CONFIGURATING SCRIPTING ABILITIES! (and for compatibility to!)]

-[RELEASED EMOTE/RIZZ CONFIG!
-NO MORE INFINITE YIELD!]
 ```